maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/servers.rst

 -------
 `Inventory > Server`

-Server is a computer or a single prograam instance, which manages access to a centralized resource or service in a network.
+Server is a computer or a single program instance, which manages access to a centralized resource.

 ============ =============================================================================================================================
 Field        Functional